-(Tiffen at Villach 1878 – 1943 Klagenfurt) attended the episcopal boys’ seminar in Klagenfurt and entered in 1899 in the Benedictine monastery of St. Paul in Lavanttal.
-After a two-year study visit to Rome followed priestly ordination in St. Paul, then 1904-1908 study at the Academy of Fine Arts in Vienna.
+(Tiffen near Villach 1878 – 1943 Klagenfurt) attended the episcopal boys’ seminar in Klagenfurt and joined the Benedictine monastery of St. Paul in Lavanttal in 1899.
+After a two-year study visit to Rome, he was ordained priest in St. Paul, then 1904-1908 studied at the Academy of Fine Arts in Vienna.

-1910-1932 drawing teacher in the Stiftsgymnasium St. Paul.
-After the founding of the family in 1932, he was released back to lay status.
+1910 to 1932 drawing teacher at the collegiate high school in St. Paul.
+After founding a family in 1932, he was released again into lay status.

-Orders for frescoes in public buildings and private spaces, enthusiasm for the woodcut after models from the history of art, which, especially in the form of commercial graphics, becomes his main activity.
+Commissions for frescoes in public buildings and private spaces, enthusiasm for woodcuts based on models from art history, which, especially in the form of commercial graphics, becomes his main activity.

-In the 1930s and thereafter, the epitome of the Carinthian “Heimatmalers”, popular with both the bourgeoisie and the common people.
-His enthusiasm for the German national ideology in the 30s and 40s weighs heavily on his artistic heritage.
+In the 30s and afterwards the epitome of the Carinthian “native painter”, popular with both the bourgeoisie and the common people.
+His enthusiasm for the German national ideology in the 30s and 40s weighs heavily on his artistic legacy.

-His extraordinary talent for the art form of the woodcut secures him nevertheless a high rank in the Austrian and particularly in the Carinthian art history.
+His extraordinary talent for the art form of the woodcut nevertheless secured him a high place in Austrian and especially in Carinthian art history.